Erlangga Setyo

-Erlangga Setyo Dwi Saputra (born 16 April 2003) is an Indonesian professional footballer who plays as a goalkeeper for Championship club PSPS Pekanbaru, on loan from Super League club Persis Solo.
+Erlangga Setyo Dwi Saputra (born 16 April 2003) is an Indonesian professional footballer who plays as a goalkeeper for Super League club Arema.

 International career

 In August 2020, Erlangga was included on Indonesia national under-19 football team 30-man list for Training Center in Croatia.

 On 25 November 2024, Erlangga received a called-up to the preliminary squad to the Indonesia national team for the 2024 ASEAN Championship.